-From a culture of blame to a culture of accountability
+- From a culture of blame to a culture of accountability,

-The terms blame and accountability are too often conflated.
+The terms blame, and accountability are too often conflated.
 When agencies blame and punish workers, they falsely believe that the agency and its employees are being accountable for their actions.
-Years of research have shown that blame may actually decrease accountability, since it inhibits the ability of the organization to learn and improve.
+Years of research have shown that blame may decrease accountability, since it inhibits the ability of the organization to learn and improve.
 Accountability engages frontline workers to be a part of the solution by providing their experience of how adverse events may have occurred and how they can be avoided in the future.
 Additionally, the agency is accountable to make improvements and to focus efforts and resources on becoming a more resilient and reliable organization.

-From using quick fixes to addressing underlying systemic issues
+Towards addressing underlying systemic issues